 Here are the two highest leverage ways to release your repressed anger on the behavioural level.

 (Side note: do not do this with children or pets around, as they don’t have the intellectual faculties to understand that you’re doing this by choice, and that it has nothing to do with them.)

 First, set aside at least 20 minutes (to make room for the warm up, release, and cool down period) and get in touch with the emotions in your body.
 Feel them in your gut, your heart, around your throat… wherever they are.

 If you wish, you can name them out loud (for example, verbalizing ‘I feel rage in my chest’).
-Say things that start to get you worked up (‘Fuck you Todd from accounting!’, etc.).
+Say things that get you worked up (‘Fuck you Todd from accounting!’, etc.).

 When you feel like you have some small connection with the repressed anger, do the following two things.

-A lot of repressed anger gets stored in our gut, chest, and around our throat.
+Repressed anger often gets stored in our gut, chest, and throat.
 So the first move in getting our stuck emotions out of our body is through our voices.